Trần Anh Kim: Fourth arrest and third prison sentence

 On 21 September 2015, Kim was arrested and charged of breaching article 79 of the penal code for the second time.
 The evidence cited for the charges stemmed from Kim allegedly founding an organisation, Soldiers Raising the Flag of Democracy (Lực lượng Quốc dân Dựng cờ Dân chủ), with authorities stated aimed to abolish the Communist Party of Vietnam to form a multi-party political system.
 Kim was tried alongside fellow activist Lê Thanh Tùng, who was allegedly the organisation's spokesperson.

-During the trial, Kim and Lê both stated that the organisation consisten only of themselves and that it had at the point of their arrests been nothing more than an "idea" to form an association of former members of the People's Army of Vietnam and the former Army of the Republic of Vietnam.
+During the trial, Kim and Lê both stated that the organisation consisted only of themselves and that it had at the point of their arrests been nothing more than an "idea" to form an association of former members of the People's Army of Vietnam and the former Army of the Republic of Vietnam.
 Their lawyers argued that the Constitution of Vietnam protected Kim and Lê's rights to free speech and association.

 In December 2016, the People's Court of Thái Bình sentenced Kim to 13 years in prison; Lê was also found guilty.
 After initially serving his sentence in Ba Sao, Hà Nam province, as of August 2017 he is completing his sentence in prison no. 5 in Thanh Hóa province.

 In May 2017, Kim and Lê's appeal of their sentence, on the grounds that their right to free speech and association had been breached, was rejected.